rust-lang/reference/src/items/functions.md

 * Reading from constants (but not statics, not even taking a reference to a static)
 * `&` and `*` (only dereferencing of references, not raw pointers)
 * Casts except for raw pointer to integer casts
-* `unsafe` blocks and `const unsafe fn` is allowed, but the body/block must consist of safe operations or calls to other const functions only.
-Further unsafe operations may get allowed in const functions in the future.
+* `unsafe` blocks and `const unsafe fn` are allowed, but the body/block may only do the following unsafe operations:
+    * calls to const unsafe functions

 ## Attributes on functions